 You and your family or business have long term plans and so does FSW.
 We can work together to achieve your highest aspirations, secure your financial, retirement and estate plans while ensuring that FSW students have the best opportunities for an exceptional educational experience years from now.

 We always honor requests for discretion on any kind of gift; however, we always also welcome the opportunity to recognize donors on our Legacy Recognition Tree on the first floor of Rush Library, FSW Lee Campus.

 Trusts and Life Income Gifts

-There are several options for making charitable gifts that will provide you with income at the same time, such as a Charitable Remainder Annuity Trust or a Charitable Remainder Unitrust.
+There are many options for making charitable gifts and creating lifetime income at the same time, such as with a Charitable Remainder Unitrust.
 These gift types can also create opportunities to defer or eliminate gains tax.
 Review your goals with an FSW Foundation Gift Officer to determine the suitability of one of these options.

 Name FSW in Your Will

 This is by far and away the most popular and easiest route to make a Legacy commitment to FSW Foundation.
 FSW Foundation’s Tax ID # is 59-6173638.
 Please notify our office of your plans/goals so we can ensure your dreams become a reality.

 IRA, Qualified Retirement Plan (e.g. 401K), Life Insurance and Stock Gifts